tagyoureit/nodejs-poolController/README.md

 ### intellitouch
  * If you have this, set `"installed": 1`
  * `friendlyName` - not implemented as of 4.0 alpha 8
+ * If you have expansion boards, set the number in the appropriate variables.
+The app will expand your sections of your config.json to have the appropriate variables.

+    1. "numberOfCircuits": default=20; increases by 10 per board up to 50
+    1. "numberOfPumps": default=2; increases by 2 per board up to 10
+    1. "numberOfCustomNames": default=10; increases by 10 per board up to 40

 ### virtual
 Options to use the nodejs-poolController app as the controller on your system.
 You should not enable these if you have another controller (intellicom/intellitouch)